 As part of obtaining reasonable assurance about whether the financial statements of the TDA Fund of the City are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, including §6666 of Part 21 of the California Code of Regulations, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit; and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, including §6666 of Part 21 of the California Code of Regulations.
+However, providing an opinion on compliance with those provisions was not an objective of our audit; and accordingly, we do not express such an opinion.
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, including §6666 of Part 21 of the California Code of Regulations, §99268 and §99268.5 of the Public Utilities Code, which are described in the accompanying schedule of findings (Finding # 1).